Joseph Babad

-Joseph ben Moses Babad (1801 in Przeworsk – 1874 in Ternopil) was a rabbi, posek and Talmudist, best known for his work, the Minchat Chinuch, a commentary on the Sefer Hachinuch.
+Joseph ben Moses Babad (1801 – 1874) was a rabbi, posek and Talmudist, best known for his work, the Minchat Chinuch, a commentary on the Sefer Hachinuch.

+Biography

+Babad was born in 1801 in Przeworsk.

+He studied under Chaim Halberstam, the Sanzer Rov.

-Babad served as rabbi at Bohorodczany, Zbarizh, Sniatyn, and Tarnopol where in 1857 he was appointed as Av Beit Din, a position he held for the rest of his life.
+He served as rabbi at Bohorodczany, Zbarizh, Sniatyn, and Tarnopil where in 1857 he was appointed as Av Beit Din, a position he held for the rest of his life.

-He studied under Chaim Halberstam, the Sanzer Rov, and enjoyed close relationships with the various Hasidic leaders of Galicia.
+He enjoyed close relationships with the various Hasidic leaders of Galicia.

 Rabbi Babad's first wife is not known; he later married the sister of Chaim Halberstam, and after her death he again remarried.

+He died in 1874 in Ternopil.